FreeBSDFoundation/alpha-omega-beach-cleaning/dependencies.md

-# Inventory of Dependencies

-For the detailed information, refer to the list of [owners](owners.md).

 | Component                      | Directory                           | Upstream               | Homepage                                           |
 | ------------------------------ | ----------------------------------- | ---------------------- | -------------------------------------------------- |
 | __Compilation Infrastructure__ |                                     |                        |                                                    |